inf112-v20/Kokkene/Deliverables/ObligatoriskOppgave1.md

 ### Final product
 A functioning LAN-capable version of the board game RoboRally.

-The goal of our application is a working version of RoboRally. \
+The goal of our application will be a working version of the boardgame RoboRally. \
-A working version is however, not very specific. \
+A working version however, might not be very specific. \
 Therefore, you can find a list of requirements below. \
 The list specifies what should be implemented, \
 in order to fulfill our goal of what we consider a working application.

 ### High level requirements
+For our final product our version of the MVP will have these functionalities.
 - Board
    - Board elements (Pits, Lasers, Conveyor belts)
  - Maps / Courses